-One other thing to mention is that the smart connect is now over wifi instead of a bluetooth dongle, that costs extra.
+One other thing to mention is that the Smart Connect is now over wifi instead of a Bluetooth dongle, which costs extra.
 Wi-Fi is more reliable and means there is a higher chance you brew hot coffee first thing in the morning from your bed.

 The different coffee strengths go up to 10 if you need to run through brick walls, see through time, or maybe are a new parent.
 Spinal Tap fans will be sad you can’t turn your coffee strength to 11.

 Jura coffee machines are unusual in that the strongest settings are actually far stronger than 99% of people will ever need.
 15 years of working in the service industry means I medically need strong coffee just to wake up and anything above 7 is too much for even me.
 Which is amazing.